adaltas/node-nikita/src/service/status.coffee.md

     Run the action on a remote server using SSH, an ssh2 instance or an configuration object used to initialize the SSH connection.
 *   `code_started` (int|string|array)
-    Expected code(s) returned by service status for STARTED, int or array of int, default to 0.
+    Expected code(s) returned by the command for STARTED status, int or array of int, default to 0.
 *   `code_stopped` (int|string|array)
-    Expected code(s) returned by service status for STOPPED, int or array of int, default to 3
+    Expected code(s) returned by the command for STOPPED status, int or array of int, default to 3
 *   `stdout` (stream.Writable)
     Writable EventEmitter in which the standard output of executed commands will